lothan/lothan.github.io/content/ctfs/2021-advent-otw/00-warmup/index.md

 }
 ```

 I had about 6 hours left.
-The 10 parallel qemu bruteforcing was going very slow.
-A quick calculation showed I had about 1/5 chance of guessing Santa's favorite 7 digit prime.
+The 10 parallel qemu bruteforcing was running, but very slowly.
+A rough calculation showed I had about 1/10 chance of guessing Santa's favorite 7 digit prime in time.

 I needed a Christmas miracle.
 I'd been nice this year, right?
 Before going to sleep, I made sure to leave my browser cookies out.
 And I woke up early in the morning hoping Santa would leave a flag for me under the Christmas spanning tree.

-Final runtime:
+### Final runtime:

 ```
 QEMU 6.1.0 monitor - type 'help' for more information